MilpiedLab/FB5P-seq/README.md

 </a>
 </div>

-**Copyright 2019: PMlab**
-**This work is distributed under the terms of the GNU General Public License.
+**Copyright 2019: PMlab, Centre d'Immunologie de Marseille-Luminy** **This work is distributed under the terms of the GNU General Public License.
 It is free to use for all purposes.**

 ----------------

 ## Introduction

-**_corrige moi syntaxe_**

-FB5PEseq is a computational pipeline to process Single-cell RNA sequencing data (scRNAseq).
-It is designed to be run on the cluster systems Gauss (at the Ciml) or Mesocentre (at the Aix Marseille université).
-The pipeline relies on 4 software principles:
+FB5P-seq is a computational pipeline to process single-cell RNA sequencing (scRNAseq) data produced with the FB5P-seq protocol designed by the Milpied lab at Centre d'Immunologie de Marseille-Luminy.
+The pipeline relies on 5 main softwares:

-*  The Drop-seq software for get a "digital expression matrix" that will contain integer counts of number of transcripts for each gene in each cell.
+*  The Drop-seq software to get a "digital expression matrix" that will contain integer counts of number of transcripts for each gene in each cell.
 *  The Trinity software for the efficient and robust de novo reconstruction of transcriptomes from RNAseq data.
 *  The kallisto program for quantifying abundances of transcripts.
-*  MiGMAP: IgBlast V-(D)-J mapping tool.
+*  MiGMAP: IgBlast V-(D)-J mapping tool to identify and filter T cell receptor (TCR) or B cell receptor (BCR) sequences.
-*  Blastn : mapper for constant region.
+*  Blastn : mapper for constant regions of TCR or BCR.

-Some other tools are used for other crucial steps.
-Here are the main steps of the FB5PEseq pipeline calculations:
+Some other tools are used at different steps.
+Here are the main steps of the FB5P-seq pipeline:

 1. 1_Preprocessing: This step is done with the Drop-seq tools V1.12.
-Converting FASTQ to BAM by using Picard, Tagging Bam file (cell barcode and molecule umi) and filtering bad barcode read by TagBamWithReadSequenceExtended and FiLterBAM, respectively.
+Converting FASTQ to BAM by using Picard, Tagging Bam file (cell barcode and molecule umi) and filtering bad barcode reads by TagBamWithReadSequenceExtended and FiLterBAM, respectively.

 2. 2_Preprocessing2: Using Picard tool to convert bam to fastq and sort by queryname for the unmapped bam.

-3. 3_Alignment: Mapping the reads on the genome(GRCh38): this step is include merge bam alignment with unmapped bam that have produced by precede step 2, also convert bam to sam.
+3. 3_Alignment: Mapping the reads on the genome (here, we use the human GRCh38 with additional references for ERCC spike-ins): this step includes the merging of bam alignment with the unmapped bam that was produced in step 2, and also converts bam to sam.

-4. 4_counting: Counting reads in features with htseq-count, converting sam to bam, adding right header with samtools reheader and a python step to merge the BC with a mismatch 1 max.
+4. 4_counting: Counting reads in features with htseq-count, converting sam to bam, adding right header with samtools reheader and a python step to merge the cell barcodes with 1 mismatch.

-5. 5_dgeSummary: Extracting Digital Gene Expression (DGE) data from an library is done before using the Drop-seq program DigitalExpression.
-There are two outputs levels available: tanscript and  UMI.
-Each level with 2 outputs, the primary is the DGE matrix, with each a row for each gene, and a column for each cell, the secondary analysis is a summary of the DGE matrix on a per-cell level, indicating the number of genes ans transcripts observed.
+5. 5_dgeSummary: Extracting Digital Gene Expression (DGE) data is done using the Drop-seq program DigitalExpression.
+There are two output types available: transcript and  UMI.
+Each type with 2 outputs, the primary output is the DGE matrix, with a row for each gene, and a column for each cell; the secondary output is a summary of the DGE matrix on a per-cell level, indicating the number of genes and transcripts observed.

-## FB5PE scRNA-seq workflow
+## FB5P-seq pipeline workflow

 ![workflow]( https://github.com/Chuang1118/FB5PE/blob/master/Overview_simplify.png?raw=true )

-_Figure 1: An overview of the FB5PE scRNA-seq workflow_
+_Figure 1: overview of the FB5P-seq pipeline workflow_

 ##
 ![workflow_detail](https://github.com/Chuang1118/FB5PE/blob/master/Overview.png?raw=true)

-_Figure 2: the details of the FB5PE scRNA-seq workflow_
+_Figure 2: detailed view of the FB5P-seq pipeline workflow_

 ## Resource consideration

-Single cell expression analysis is data intensive, and requires substantial computing resources.
+Single cell gene expression expression analysis requires substantial computing resources.
 The pipeline uses the STAR aligner for read mapping, so the memory requirements will scale with the size of the genome.
-Please look at the STAR manual for the concrete number about the memory requirements.
-For the human/mouse genome it requires ~ 40Gb of RAM.
+Please look at the STAR manual for specific memory requirements.
+For the human or mouse genome it requires ~ 40 Gb of RAM.
 The pipeline produces temporary files which require a substantial amount of disk space.
-Please ensure that you have at least 30Gb of disk space per 100 milion sequenced reads.
+Please ensure that you have at least 30 Gb of disk space per 100 million sequenced reads.

-Important: please make sure that the temporary directory has adequate free space
+Important: make sure that the temporary directory has adequate free space.

 ## Getting Started

-To run FB5Pseq on your experimental data, first enter the necessary parameters in the spreadsheet file (see Settings File section), and then from the terminal type.
-To run the pipeline, you will also need the appropriate genome sequence in fasta format, and the genome annotation in a gtf format
+To run FB5P-seq on your experimental data, first enter the necessary parameters in the spreadsheet file (see Settings File section), and then from the terminal type.
+To run the pipeline, you will also need the appropriate genome sequence in fasta format, and the genome annotation in a gtf format.

 ### Prerequisites

 Minimum hardware requirements:

-* input 29G
+* input 29 Gb
-* 30 G of RAM
+* 30 Gb of RAM
-* 1.5 T of drive space (output folder 1.2T)
+* 1.5 Tb of drive space (output folder 1.2 Tb)

 Recommended hardware requirement:
+We provide two versions of the pipeline depending on the type of hardware:

 * HPC Slurm environment
 * Multiple cores Server > 10CPU/20Threads, RAM > 100 GB